Xbox 360 controllers, headsets and wireless accessories

 Provide feedback for this topic

-Would you like to contact Support regarding the "Xbox controllers and wireless accessories" issue you were reading about or a different issue?
+Would you like to contact Support regarding the "Xbox 360 controllers, headsets and wireless accessories" issue you were reading about or a different issue?